lanre-ux/Luxe-Laundry-ordering-and-logistics-system-project/README.md

 1) The system can be accessed via an application from a tablet or smartphone or accessed via a destop for ease at customer discretion.
 2) the system provided two way authentication checks ffrrom Luxe and customer at the following stages of ordering:
       a.
 Number of items send to luxe.
-      b. reject laundry checked as unloaded
+      b. reject laundry checked as unloaded.
-      c. number of items send from luxe back to customer
+      c. number of items send from luxe back to customer.
 3) the app must provide status of order:
       a. order placed(number of items conffirmed by both parties.
       b. order collention, an estimated date and time of collection.